miladrayka/reindeer_software/README.md

 - pylance
 - pylint
 - flake8
-- AI python docstring generators
+- AI Python docstring generators

 ## Original Repository

-Following repositories were used for the development of REINDEER:
+The following repositories were used for the development of REINDEER:

 * [ECIF Github](https://github.com/DIFACQUIM/ECIF) for ECIF method.